close

 When multiple config entries match a file, they are merged in array order:

-1. Global ignores — entries with only ignores exclude files from all rules
+1. Global ignores — entries containing only ignores and an optional name remove files from the target set

-2. Files matching — entries whose files patterns don't match are skipped
+3. Files matching — entries whose explicit files patterns don't match are skipped; entries without files cascade across the selector union

-4. Rules — shallow merge, later entries override earlier ones
+5. Rules — later entries override earlier ones; a severity-only value retains earlier options

 JSON Configuration (Deprecated)